tombenke/rest-tool/docs/services.md

 ### Service definitions

+If you have never defined RESTful services yet, then you might find useful the books and other readings listed in the [References](references.html).

 The services can be specified under the `services` folder.
 Each service should have its own subdirectory.
 A service subdirectory must contain at least a `service.yml` descriptor file, and any other files, mainly JSON or XML mock data and validation schemas.

 The newly created project contains a sample service descriptor such as `services/monitoring/isAlive/service.yml`.